Recent Comments

 Click track

 The Audio and MIDI click tracks were setup in a different way and for a different purpose.
 I first rendered the Cubase metronome as MIDI and Audio (tempo=100bpm) using Project –> Signature Track –> Rendering MIDI/Audio Click between locators.
 The resulting Instrument Track is connected to a Halion Sonic GM Drum kit to have multiple sounds for the click available (although I use E3; woodblock).
-I copied the Instrument Track and removed the MIDI to get an empty track that I use to record the incoming Click track from Dorico (i.e., The MIDI Click q=100 (REC) is connected to MIDI input ‘Click (Dest)’.
+I added a second Click track with a pattern of half, quarter, eight, and sixteenth notes (not shown in the image below).
+This corresponds to the pattern in the Dorico project.
+Next, copied the Instrument Track and removed the MIDI to get an empty track that I use to record the incoming Click track from Dorico (i.e., The MIDI Click q=100 (REC) is connected to MIDI input ‘Click (Dest)’.

 The reason for doing this, is to allow the determine the time deviation between Cubase and Dorico click in order to optimize the ‘Offset’ in the TXLTimecode plugin in Dorico.
 See below for more information about the synchronization.